durrantlab/autogrow4/tutorial/tutorial.md

 #

 ## Prepping Receptor:
-    Autogrow takes a single .pdb file for the receptor.
+    AutoGrow4 takes a single .pdb file for the receptor.
 Although not required we recommend doing some preparation to the receptor file prior to submitting to Autogrow.
 ### 1) Remove all ligands, water, or non-protein atoms.
 This can be done in a PDB viewer such as Pymol or VMD.
     - If drugs are already bound to target pocket, one may want to use that ligand to define the pocket prior to removing it.